A View From Above

 Field personnel rig instruments along the height of the towers and at the soil surface to record a variety of parameters including carbon dioxide exchange, air temperature, wind speed and direction and water vapor exchange.
 After collecting the recorded data, researchers send the information from their research site to their regional network, such as the AmeriFlux network.

-"Information collected from individual flux tower sites is routinely 'cleaned' and submitted to a regional network," said Richard Olson, staff scientist at the Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
+"Information collected from individual flux tower sites is routinely 'cleaned' and submitted to a regional network," said Richard Olson, staff scientist at NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
 "The regional network then sends the data to us for additional quality checks and to interpolate any gaps that might occur due to things like instrument failure.
 Finally, we put all of the data into a common format and make it accessible to researchers."

 "Collecting FLUXNET data is a complex, time consuming activity," said Law.
 "Carbon cycling is by its nature complex, requiring interdisciplinary study.
 Large spatial-scale questions involve the contributions of many variously skilled researchers, including atmospheric scientists, ecophysiologists and climate modelers, to work together in understanding the role of vegetation in the global carbon cycle."

 "We have soil-plant-atmosphere gas exchange (SVAT) models to predict an ecosystem's net carbon uptake based on our understanding of carbon uptake from the leaf level on up to plant level.
 However, prior to FLUXNET we were never able to get an integrated measure in addition to all of the little pieces required for the models, so we didn't know whether models were giving us realistic answers for the various outputs.
 The real value of the flux data is that they give us that integrated measure and allow us to explore general principals of ecosystem functioning across vegetation types and climate zones," said Law.